SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/Expression/Expression.md

 #### A word about streams

-A stream is basically a container for a sequence of objects.
+A stream is a container for a sequence of objects.
 Once we get a stream we can either read from it or write to it.
 In our case we will write to the stream.
 Since the stream passed to printOn: is a stream expecting characters we will add characters or strings \(sequence of characters\) to it.
 We will use the messages: `nextPut: aCharacter` and `nextPutAll: aString`.
 They add to the stream the arguments at the next position and following.
 We will guide you and it is simple.
 You can find more information on the chapter about Stream in the book: Pharo by Example available at [http://books.pharo.org](http://books.pharo.org)